Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 - Stakeholders

-- Reports Management.
+- Reports Management

 - Main Repository

-- Issues-Risks-Defects resolutions tracker.
+- Issues-Risks-Defects resolutions tracker

 A simple process should be defined and adopted for recording Lessons Learned for every project.
+A good lessons learned project management template can help standardize this.

 Our process includes four simple steps: